Garissa Master Scholarship Kenya

 The DAAD-Stiftung is proud that thanks to a notable sum of generous donations it is possible to support the decent number of seven students to thrive for their own future as well as the benefit for their country.
-This positive percepton is mutual as you can see in the letter of one of our seven remarkable beneficiaries.
+This positive percepton is mutual as you can see in first interim reports of two of our beneficiaries:

 Johnson Ngumbau Munyoki at the Moi University

 It is the Garissa Master Scholarship’s aim to support young students in striving for academic achievements in the fields of sustainability and other in order to contribute to the development of their home country.
 The scholarship holders shall be determined to get engaged in careers which are relevant for economic and environmental (preferably climate) sustainability for the future in their area.
 The call was also open for applications in subject groups which play another kind of significant role in the future development of their home country or region.

 This scholarship was designed as a one-off initiative for studies running from September 2021 till the end of the summer semester 2023.

 The funding goes to successful graduates (Bachelor’s degree, at least second class upper) from Kenya who are alumni of the Garissa Scholarship by DAAD e.V. who proved motivation and strong commitment for Master studies at a public university in Kenya.